shiyu3169/knowledge_consolidation/Front-end/System Design/Accesbility.md

 ## 3. Hot keys
 Navigation

-## 4. use rems in app to provide the consistent experience
+## 4. use rems instead of pixels in app to provide the consistent experience

 ## 5. Add input fields with aria-live attribute
 "aria-live" is an ARIA (Accessible Rich Internet Applications) attribute that can be added to HTML elements to improve the accessibility of web content for users with disabilities, particularly those using screen readers.